 Charming little villages

-But just take the time to drive around, explore smaller road and admire the various small villages and vineyards.
+But just take the time to drive around, explore smaller roads and admire the various small villages and vineyards.

 Here are a few extra photos just for the pleasure: